stellaquizas/system-demo/README.md

 ### 8.3 GitHub Actions Setup

-The GitHub Actions workflow is defined in `.github/workflows/ci-cd.yml` and includes:
+The GitHub Actions workflows are defined in:

+- **system-demo**: `.github/workflows/release.yml` - Handles release management only
+- **system-rest**: `.github/workflows/ci-cd.yml` - Full CI/CD pipeline for backend
+- **system-vue**: `.github/workflows/ci-cd.yml` - Full CI/CD pipeline for frontend

+Each workflow includes:

-- **Test Stage**: Runs backend and frontend tests
+- **Test Stage**: Runs tests for the component
-- **Build Stage**: Builds Docker images for backend and frontend
+- **Build Stage**: Builds Docker images for the component
-- **Deploy Stages**: Deploys to staging and production environments
+- **Deploy Stages**: Deploys to development, staging, and production environments based on branch

+**Note**: The `ci-cd.yml` file in the system-demo repository is no longer needed and should be removed, as each component repository has its own CI/CD pipeline.

 #### 8.3.1 GitHub Actions Demo Steps